lgaspardboulinc31/lgaspardboulinc31.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi There !
 Welcome to my personal page to get to know me !

-I am currently personalizing the website so not everything is up to date.

-However, I can already tell you that I am a 25 years old PhD Student in Florence Cavalli's Team at Institute Curie.
-My work focuses on the deadly brain tumors and how their spatial heterogeneities participate in tumor progression and relapse.
+My reserach focuses on understanding cancer mechanisms by harnessing innovative transcriptomics technologies and bio-informatics methods.
+My current PhD project focuses on brain tumors and how their spatial heterogeneities participate in tumor progression and relapse.
+I am carrying my research under the supervision of <a href="https://institut-curie.org/team/cavalli"> Florence Cavalli </a> and <a href="https://institut-curie.org/team/barillot" Emmanuel Barillot </a> in the <a href="https://institut-curie.org/unit/u1331"> U1331-Computational Oncology Lab </a> at Institute Curie, Paris, France.
-To answer these challenges, I am harnessing spatial transcriptomics technology and bio-informatics.

 Beyond my research, I am particularly keen on raising awarness on mental health and dedicated to make the world a better place.
 It is mostly by taking part to multiple associations that I hope to have a small impact around me, from promoting health to organizing fun event.
-My missed career is event organizer, but who knows what the future holds !
+My missed career is event organizer, but who knows what the future holds.